miku/beautifulio/README.md

 > I have fallen in love with the flexibility of io.Reader and io.Writer when
 > dealing with any stream of data in Go.

-Target: 30-35 minutes, 15 sentences pm, 450 sentences, written down: 10 pages.
+Target: 30-35 minutes, 15 sentences pm, 450 sentences, written down: 10 pages,
+maybe 50-80 slides, 40 slides and 15 minutes of coding.

 # Learning goals